Rational function: Taylor series

-Abstract algebra and geometric notion
+Abstract algebra

 In abstract algebra the concept of a polynomial is extended to include formal expressions in which the coefficients of the polynomial can be taken from any field.
-In this setting given a field F and some indeterminate X, a rational expression is any element of the field of fractions of the polynomial ring F[X].
+In this setting, given a field F and some indeterminate X, a rational expression (also known as a rational fraction or, in algebraic geometry, a rational function) is any element of the field of fractions of the polynomial ring F[X].
 Any rational expression can be written as the quotient of two polynomials P/Q with Q ≠ 0, although this representation isn't unique.
 P/Q is equivalent to R/S, for polynomials P, Q, R, and S, when PS = QR.
 However, since F[X] is a unique factorization domain, there is a unique representation for any rational expression P/Q with P and Q polynomials of lowest degree and Q chosen to be monic.
 This is similar to how a fraction of integers can always be written uniquely in lowest terms by canceling out common factors.

 The field of rational expressions is denoted F(X).
 This field is said to be generated (as a field) over F by (a transcendental element) X, because F(X) does not contain any proper subfield containing both F and the element X.